kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 If you use Windows 10 you should probably also hide the :guilabel:`Task View` button from the taskbar, since clicking it will blank your 2nd display.
-To disable it right click the taskbar, and uncheck :guilabel:`Show Task View button`.
+To disable it, right click the taskbar, and uncheck :guilabel:`Show Task View button`.

 .. _win7monitor: